ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-rocky-nginx.md

 permalink: /docs/installation/providers/enterprise/self-signed-ssl-rocky-nginx/
 redirect_from:
   - /theme-setup/
-last_modified_at: 2023-11-06
+last_modified_at: 2023-12-14
+last_modified_by: TamilSelvan_M
 toc: true
-title: Install Self-Signed SSL for Faveo on Rocky 9
+title: Install Self-Signed SSL for Faveo on Rocky
 ---

 <img alt="Cent OS Logo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Rocky_Linux_wordmark.svg/800px-Rocky_Linux_wordmark.svg.png" width="200"  />

 ## Introduction
-This document will guide on how to install Self-Signed SSL certificates on Rocky 9 Linux with nginx.
+This document will guide on how to install Self-Signed SSL certificates on Rocky Linux with nginx.

 ## Setting up the SSL certificate
-To Install Self Signed SSL certificates in Rocky 9 Linux, We need to create SSL Cetificates which is signed by the CA certificate, after that we need to add the Virtual host file for the SSL certificate and edit the php.ini file and the hosts file the steps are explained below.
+To Install Self Signed SSL certificates in Rocky Linux, We need to create SSL Cetificates which is signed by the CA certificate, after that we need to add the Virtual host file for the SSL certificate and edit the php.ini file and the hosts file the steps are explained below.

 ## <strong>Steps</strong>